 What is Yin Yoga?
 Here we go again!
 Yin Yoga is becoming a very popular attraction because it focuses on the connective tissues.
 Practicing Yin will strengthen the ligaments and the bones.
 It also improves the joints and helps to maintain the tissues, which connect all of these together.
 The attraction of Yin Yoga is the fact that most of these are not exercised during regular yoga.
-The practice of Yin is a more complete workout of everything surrounding the muscles, which will help to improve them and the muscles.
+The practice of Yin is a complete workout of everything surrounding the muscles, which will help to improve connective tissue and the muscles.

 Who Can Practice Yin Yoga?